 - a.
-When prearranged work is performed during regular hours on non-workdays, usual lunch arrangements will be observed.
-If such work continues after regular hours or is performed outside regular hours, the subsequent paragraphs shall be applicable. - b.
-When non-prearranged work is performed on non-workdays, the employer shall provide the employee with a 1/2-hour paid meal break at intervals of 4 hours as long as he/she continues to work.
+When work is performed during regular hours on non-workdays, usual lunch arrangements will be observed.
+If such work continues after regular hours or performed outside regular hours, the following subsections shall be applicable. - b.
+Wholly outside of regular hours.
+When an employee is required to work wholly outside of the employee's regular hours on the employee's regular workday, the Employer shall provide the employee with a half (1/2) hour paid meal break at intervals of four (4) hours as long as the employee continues to work. - c.
+Work before regular starting time.